Story

 Does the phrase “the seven seas” sound familiar to you?

-Early Greeks used the term to encompass the Aegean, Adriatic, Mediterranean, Black, Red, and Caspian Seas (with the Persian Gulf); later it was used in Medieval European literature to describe the North, Baltic, Mediterranean, Black, Red, and Arabian Seas, as well as the Atlantic Ocean.
+Early Greeks used the term to encompass the Aegean, Adriatic, Mediterranean, Black, Red, and Caspian Seas (including the Persian Gulf).
+Centuries later, Medieval European literature considered it to mean the North, Baltic, Mediterranean, Black, Red, and Arabian Seas, as well as the Atlantic Ocean.

 In modern times, the seven seas refer to regions of Earth’s five oceans—the Arctic, North Atlantic, South Atlantic, North Pacific, South Pacific, Indian, and Southern Oceans.